IrisSec/irissec.github.io/_posts/2021-08-03-speakeasy.md

 32 is correct!
 ```

-Bad idea to use `a` , but we got the flag anyway: `uiuctf{D0nt_b3_@_W3T_bl4nK3t_6n7a}`!
+It was a bad idea to use `a` , but we got the flag anyway: `uiuctf{D0nt_b3_@_W3T_bl4nK3t_6n7a}`!

-## Slightly better solution
+## Slightly Better Solution

-Instead of brute forcing ever single character and using weird hacks like running ahk to paste the clipboard into a cmd window, we can run the function on multiple inputs to see if it's a simple xor.
-Gdb wasn't correctly calling the function, but IDA was able to do it fine.
+Instead of brute forcing every single character and using weird hacks like running AHK to paste the clipboard into a CMD window, we can run the function on multiple inputs to see if it's a simple XOR.
+GDB wasn't correctly calling the function, but IDA was able to do it just fine.

 ```
 thunk_FUN_140028270(0, alphabetChar) //tested w/ abcdef